 Other trade restrictions imposed by the United States Government, including increased tariffs or quotas, embargoes, safeguards, and customs restrictions against apparel items, as well as United States or foreign labor strikes, work stoppages, or boycotts, could increase the cost or reduce the supply of merchandise available to us or may require us to modify our current business practices, any of which could adversely affect our profitability.
-For example, beginning in Fiscal 2020, the United States Government took significant steps to address the forced labor concerns in the Xinjiang Uyghur Autonomous Region of China ("Xinjiang Region"), including withhold release orders ("WROs") issued by United States Customs and Border Protection ("CBP").
+For example, beginning in fiscal 2020, the United States Government took significant steps to address the forced labor concerns in the Xinjiang Uyghur Autonomous Region of China ("Xinjiang Region"), including withhold release orders ("WROs") issued by United States Customs and Border Protection ("CBP").
 The WROs allow CBP to detain and deny entry of imports suspected of containing cotton from Xinjiang, regardless of the origin of the finished products.
 This affected global supply chains, including our own supply chains for cotton-containing products.
-In late Fiscal 2021, the United States Government enacted the Uyghur Forced Labor Prevention Act ("UFLPA"), which presumes goods produced in the Xinjiang Region, or with labor linked to specified Chinese government-sponsored labor programs, were produced using forced labor and prohibits importation of such goods into the United States absent clear and convincing evidence proving otherwise.
+In late fiscal 2021, the United States Government enacted the Uyghur Forced Labor Prevention Act ("UFLPA"), which presumes goods produced in the Xinjiang Region, or with labor linked to specified Chinese government-sponsored labor programs, were produced using forced labor and prohibits importation of such goods into the United States absent clear and convincing evidence proving otherwise.
 Compliance with UFLPA could lead to an increase in the cost of goods and adversely affect our profitability.

 Our timely receipt of merchandise in the United States is dependent on an efficient global supply chain.
 Disruptions in the supply chain could adversely impact our ability to obtain adequate inventory on a timely basis and result in lost sales, increased costs and an overall decrease in our profits.
-For example, many disruptions in the global transportation network have occurred in recent years due to the impact of COVID-19 and other factors, including increased shipping costs resulting from increased demand for shipping capacity and the increased cost of fuel.
+For example, many disruptions in the global transportation network have occurred recently, including attacks on shipping vessels in the Red Sea and Suez Canal, drought conditions which have lowered the water levels of the Panama Canal, increased shipping costs resulting from increased demand for shipping capacity and the increased cost of fuel.
+In addition, the potential for strikes related to labor negotiations at the East Coast and Gulf Coast ports may cause additional supply chain disruptions in 2024.
 The California ports of Los Angeles and Long Beach, which together have handled a significant portion of United States merchandise imports, have experienced delays in processing imported merchandise, thereby resulting in untimely deliveries of merchandise and additional freight costs.